Let's talk about logos

 You will know the different types classified according to their morphological and semantic structure, graphed with very famous logos that you probably already know.

-If you are a client who is looking to design their brand, you will have a global idea of all the design possibilities that I can offer you, and choose the one that best suits your company, product or service.
+If you are a client who is looking to design your brand, you will have a global idea of all the design possibilities that I can offer you, and choose the one that best suits your company, product or service.

 I welcome you and hope you enjoy it.